SwissDataScienceCenter/renku/docs/user/interactive_environments.rst

 You can run your own Interactive Environments independently from Renkulab, but on Renkulab, you get the bonus capabilities:

-* a :ref:`configurable` amount of resources (memory, CPU, and sometimes GPU) is available on launch
+* a configurable amount of resources (memory, CPU, and sometimes GPU) is available on launch

-* you can :ref:`save` your work from within the environment back to Renkulab
+* you can save your work from within the environment back to Renkulab

-* it's a sharable, reproducible, :ref:`customizable` container defined by the ``Dockerfile``
+* it's a sharable, reproducible, :ref:`customizing` container defined by the ``Dockerfile``

-* you have all the extensibility provided by the :ref:`renku-python` command-line interface (CLI)
+* you have all the extensibility provided by the `renku-python <https://renku-python.readthedocs.io/en/latest/>`_ command-line interface (CLI)

 Which Interactive Environment will launch?
 ------------------------------------------